5 Ways to Keep Hydrated this Summer

 - Sip your way to summertime flavors by adding your favorite Homegrown Hillsborough fruits to your water.
 Try strawberries or blueberries for a spa-worthy refresher.

 - Drink water during workouts to avoid dehydration.
-You’d be surprised at the workout you’ll get during indoor activities like Line Dancing, Pickleball, and other Recreation Center favorites.
+You’d be surprised at the workout you’ll get during indoor activities like Tai Chi, Pickleball, and other Recreation Center favorites.

 - Snack on fruits and veggies with high water content, such as Cauliflower Homegrown Hillsborough, tomatoes, strawberries, and watermelon.